Shuswap air cadet contests Department of National Defence gender policy - Vernon Morning Star

 In the reply, Daoust cited the cadet dress standards and encouraged Gerrit to “reconsider his position.”
 Also saying the policies and regulations must be consistently applied across the more than 54,000 participating Canadian youth.

-It was this response that led to the fateful trip to the Abstract Salon in Salmon Arm, to the dismay of Gerrit Hickman.
+It was this response that led to the fateful trip to the Abstract Salon in Salmon Arm, to the dismay of Gerrit.

 “It’s part of my identity,” Hickman said.
 “Many people aren’t going to recognize me.”

-“I think the policy should be long hair/short hair instead of male and female,” Hickman said.
+“I think the policy should be long hair/short hair instead of male and female,” he said.

 The Department of National Defence has provided the defining principles which characterize the cadet program.